kennethlove/local_changes/README.md

 If you find that you need to completely restore a file back to a previous version, Local History will allow you to do that.
 Rolling back changes from Local History works same way as in most version control systems.

-To roll back changes in the local history:
+### Rolling back changes to a file:

 1. Open the Local History view through either the **VCS | Local History** menu item or the context menu in the Project explorer.
 2. Select the version you want to roll back to.
 3. In the context menu for your selected version, choose **Revert**.

-## Putting Labels
+## Local History Labels

-### Introduction

-Before embarking on a risky change to your source code, it is a good idea to mark the stable version with some meaningful label.
-This will help you quickly roll back to a safe version.
+If you're familiar with Git's `tag` concept, this next feature will feel comfortable to you.
+Before you undertake a major overhaul of your code, it can be a really good idea to mark the current version as "stable".
+Local History provides a feature known as **labels** that allow you to mark the current state of your code with a meaningful tag.
+Then, if you need to, you can roll your code back to a particular label.

-Labels apply to a whole project.
+Labels don't just apply to a single file or directory, though; they apply to the entire project.

-### Adding a label to a local version
+### Adding a label to your project

-To add a label to a local version

-1. Select a file or folder in the Project tool window, or open a file in the editor.
+1. Select a file or directory in the Project tool window, or open a file in the editor.
-2. Do one of the following:
+2. Then, do one of the following:
-3. On the main VCS menu, or on the context menu of the selection, choose **Local History | Put Label**.
+    * On the main **VCS** menu, or in the context menu of the selection, choose **Local History | Put Label**.
-4. Press `Alt+Back Quote` and choose **Put Label** command from the VCS Operations quick list.
+    * Press `Alt+Back Quote` and choose **Put Label** command from the VCS Operations quick list.
 5. In the Put Label dialog box, type the label name.

+### Reverting a project to a label

 ## Viewing Recent Changes